 Before You Die

 6. Little Bighorn Battlefield, MT.
 This was a really haunting place.
 I thought it was done really well, because I came away feeling sad for both the Calvary men and the Indians and not one more than the other.
-Luckily, my mom, my sister, and I could answer all my dad's trivia about people, places, and events, because we too had all the Johnny Horton songs memorized.7.
-Glacier National Park, MT.
-I was thinking I could mark this one off, but now that I try and remember the trip (I was 8) all I remember was riding in the back of the Baker's orange van, that didn't have seats (just lawn chairs) playing cards and eating Costco poppy seed and chocolate/chocolate chip muffins.
-That is a GREAT memory, but unfortunately I can't be sure we even did make it to Glacier.
-We did go on a road with lots of turns, though, because our lawn chairs kept tipping over.8.
+Luckily, my mom, my sister, and I could answer all my dad's trivia about people, places, and events, because we too had all the Johnny Horton songs memorized.8.
 Yellowstone & the Bill Cody Museum, WY.
 This trip taught me two BIG life lessons.
 While in Yellowstone my family met Martin and Isolwe from Germany.
 They had locked their keys out of their rental car, and were totally confused on how Americans solved this problem.
 We stayed and helped them.
 Unfortunately my dad's hanger trick didn't work on their new car, as it always did on our old Suburban.
 So, my Dad took Martin back to the nearest town while we all sat in the dark with Isolwe and ate our Doritos.
 Life Lesson: help people.
 The second Life Lesson: Do not take your dad to a museum that specializes in their gun collection... unless you KNOW you will spend all day looking at guns.

 9. Pike's Peak, CO.
 I still haven't done this, but the plan is fully developed.
 The year Ty graduates from school there in Colorado Springs, we will climb Pike's Peak.
 We planned to do it this last May, but it snowed the day before I flew in, so instead we just rock climbed all over.
 I found out that when we climb Pike's Peak, I will have to be the person in charge, because Ty is desensitized to the importance of me staying alive.
 When we were rock climbing, I had to remind him that when he belays ME... he WILL NOT eat his lunch or cookies at the same time.
 I want BOTH of his hands on the rope.
 I only made this point mean something by swearing (while hugging the cliff face for dear life) that as soon as I got back down on the ground, he better run because I MEAN IT!